reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 image:
   auto: 0074-stack
 ---

+Logging is a vital part of all applications and brings benefits to diverse personas from developers to operations, and even business owners.
+Spring Boot applications also capture log data using standard logging implementations.
+Spring Boot includes logback as a default implementation of a logger in its opinionated framework.
+This article looks at different ways of configuring logging in Spring Boot.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-logging-dtls" %}

+## Why Is Logging Important
 Logging is an important part of development.
-Log statements capture a footprint of the application execution which we refer to after the fact to investigate any normal or unexpected behavior.
+Log statements capture a footprint of the application execution which we refer afterward to investigate any normal or unexpected behavior.

 Observability tools monitor the logs in real-time to gather important metrics useful for both business and operations.
 Developers use logs for debugging and tracing and even to capture important events for build and test runs in CI/CD pipelines.

-Spring Boot includes an implementation of a logger in its opinionated framework.
-This article is an in-depth guide into configuring logging with Spring Boot with a focus on the different techniques of using logging for several application management functions.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-logging-dtls" %}
+The utility of logs depends on the information we capture during logging.
+Some common data written in logs include :

+1. Request and response payload of an API: This forms the starting point of investigation for any abnormal conditions in the system behavior.
+For instance, we check whether the input is valid, if the status of other sub-systems were healthy, etc.
+2. Request and Response Headers: We log important request and response headers, for example, the JWT authorization header, headers giving context information like model of the device that sent the request, geography of the user.
+3. Method entry and exit: Similar to API, we might log the inputs and output of important methods to ensure that all the statements within the method are executed successfully.
+4. Useful checkpoints within our source code to indicate the occurrence of any important event, for example, successful payment with a payment reference number, the message posted to a queue, etc.
+5. Exceptions are often captured in error logs with a complete stack trace and are a valuable component for any system diagnosis.

 ## Default Logger In Spring Boot

 **The default logger configuration in Spring Boot is a logback implementation at info level for logging the output to console.**

-Let's see this behaviour in action by creating a Spring Boot application.
-We generate a minimal application with just the web dependency using start.spring.io.
+Let us see this behaviour in action by creating a Spring Boot application.
+We generate a minimal application with just the web dependency using [start.spring.io](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.example&artifactId=springLogger&name=springLogger&description=Demo%20project%20for%20Spring%20Boot%20logging&packageName=io.example.springLogger&dependencies=web).
 Next we add some log statements to the application class file:

 ```java
 @SpringBootApplication